forrestjgq/lsp/thread/pwpt/pthread2.md

 Threads are (and perhaps this will come as no surprise) the essential basis of the style of programming that I am advocating.
 Although this chapter focuses on threads, you will never learn everything you need to know about threads by simply skipping to this chapter and reading it.
 Threads are a critical part of the landscape, but you can't do much with only threads.
 Nevertheless, one must start somewhere, and here we are.

-[Section 2.1](#2.1) describes the programming aspects of creating and managing threads in your program, that is, how to create threads, how they are represented in your program, and the most basic things you can do to them once you've created them.
+Section 2.1 describes the programming aspects of creating and managing threads in your program, that is, how to create threads, how they are represented in your program, and the most basic things you can do to them once you've created them.

-[Section 2.2](#2.2) describes the life cycle of a thread, from creation through "recycling," taking you through all the scheduling states threads can assume along the way.
+Section 2.2 describes the life cycle of a thread, from creation through "recycling," taking you through all the scheduling states threads can assume along the way.

-<span id="2.1"> </span>
 ## 2.1 Creating and using threads
 Lewis Carroll, Through the Looking-Glass:
 > "A loaf of bread," the Walrus said,